How to Hike Safely With Your Dog This Summer

 Can I go hiking with my dog?

-As for clothing: Dress in layers.
-A backpack is a convenient placeopens in a new tab to stow a sweatshirt if you begin to overheat.
-Shoes are the most important thing to consider, though.
-A raincoat will keep you mostly dry, but hiking in soggy shoes is misery.
+When it comes to clothing, be sure to dress in layers.
+A backpack is a convenient placeopens in new tab to stow a sweatshirt if you begin to overheat.
+But above all, focus on having the proper footwear.
+A raincoat will keep you mostly dry, but hiking in soggy shoes is a nightmare.
 I got in the habit of throwing three pairs of footwear in the car before I left: sneakers, hiking shoes, and rain boots.
-Conditions at the trailhead can be surprising, so give yourself the option to make a game-time decision.
+You can never know exactly what conditions to expect, so give yourself the option to make a game-time decision.

 What essential items should I bring for my dog on a hike?

-There are a few hiking essentials for dogs you should always bring: The most important thing you can do for your dog is to protect them from ticksopens in a new tab.
-Just like humans, dogs can get seriously ill from ticks, and trails are more tick-packed than a neighborhood sidewalk.
-NexGardopens in a new tab, for example, is a chewable preventative that stops ticks from biting in the first place, and one dose lasts a whole month.
-That doesn’t mean you shouldn’t still periodically check your dog for ticksopens in a new tab — you definitely should do that.
+There are a few hiking essentials for dogs you should always bring.
+One of the most important things you can do for your pup is to protect them from ticks.
+Dogs can get seriously ill from ticks, and a hiking trail is likely full of more ticks than your usual neighborhood sidewalk.
+NexGardopens in new tab is a chewable preventative that stops ticks from biting in the first place, and one dose lasts a whole month.
+But even if you use a preventative, be sure to still periodically check your dog for ticks.
 My dog’s white fur makes them easier to spot, but his long hair helps them hide.
 (Remember, ticks can be tiny, so you have to be thorough — you really don’t want to bring them home.)

-More dog hiking essentials: No matter the season, extra drinking water is a necessity.
-I always carry a collapsible dog bowlopens in a new tab or water bottleopens in a new tab made especially for dogs with a built-in dispenser.
+Some more dog hiking essentials: In any season, extra drinking water is a necessity.
+I always carry a collapsible dog bowlopens in new tab or water bottleopens in new tab made especially for dogs with a built-in dispenser.
 Either one fits conveniently into a backpack and makes it easy to stop and admire the view while your pup hydrates.
 Another must?
-Poop bagsopens in a new tab.
+Poop bagsopens in new tab.
 Some trails have dispensers at the trailhead, but don’t count on it.
+Always pick up after your dog; it’s polite to your fellow hikers, and it’s better for the environment.

 How do I prepare my dog for a hike?